DeBakey High School for Health Professions: Transportation

 Houston ISD provides bus transportation to students who live more than two miles from DeBakey or students with major transportation obstacles.
 Many students choose to ride the bus, as many live more than eight to twenty miles away from the campus.
 The average time to reach the school by a school bus is one hour even for students who live relatively close to the school because some buses must make multiple stops; other students choose to carpool or drive themselves to school.

 METRO routes that serve DeBakey High School include 60 (South MacGregor/Hardy) and 68 (Brays Bayou Crosstown).

 Traditions

-DeBakey's official mascot is the viper, and some important school days that it celebrates include:
+DeBakey's official mascot is the viper, and some important school traditions that it celebrates include: